Published 15 Aug 2023

 Ladder Inspection

-Ladder inspection is the part where you’ll need to check the ladder in detail.
-It is ideal to put very specific questions that would enable any inspectors and all users to inspect ladders in a straightforward manner.
+It is ideal to ask very specific questions that would enable any inspector and all users to inspect ladders.
 These questions can be like:

 What Should Be Inspected?

-- Tag – to find out if the ladder was inspected before and if the previous ladder inspection revealed that the ladder was safe to use or should not be used
+• Tag – To find out if the ladder was inspected before and if the previous inspection revealed that the ladder was safe to use

 How to Perform a Ladder Inspection

-The best way to ensure that a ladder is safe to use is to perform a ladder inspection.
-While ladder inspections are the responsibility of the employer, all workers should be trained on how to properly inspect and safely use a ladder.
+While ladder inspections are the employer’s responsibility, all workers should be trained on how to inspect and safely use a ladder.

 Portable Ladder Inspection